sungnga/100-days-python/day-20-21/README.md

 - Create a Food class that inherits from the Turtle class
 - Generate the food properties
 - Create a food object from the Food class in main.py file and display it on screen
-- Create a `refresh()` method of the Food class so the food will go to a random location
+- Create a `refresh()` method on the Food class so the food will go to a random location
 - Compare the distance between the snake head and the food.
 If they're less than 15, move the food to a new random location by calling the refresh() method
 - File: food.py
   ```py